neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 The first thing you should do--FP or not--is to reduce dependencies.
 Lots of dependencies is a smell.
 Then replace the remaining object dependencies with *functional dependencies*.
 Gradually have the engineers evolve their APIs towards behavior rather than objects.
-Thing hard to mock like REST calls can be replaced with functions as simple as `"" => """{"fake": true}"""` to use [Scala](/tags/scala) syntax.
+Things hard to mock like REST calls can be replaced with functions as simple as `"" => """{"fake": true}"""` to use [Scala](/tags/scala) syntax.
 That's really easy.
 No mocking libraries necessary.